TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 ## Evaluation:
 For each prediction of a clip, please organize the result as the same format of label data.
-Also, you need to output the same `h_samples` in the results for evaluation.
-It means we are going to evaluate points of some specific image heights.
+Also, you need to output the `lanes` according to the `h_samples` in the `test_tasks.json` for evaluation.
+It means we are going to evaluate points on specific image heights.

 __Format__

 ```
 {
   'raw_file': str.
-Clip file path
+20th frame file path in a clip.
   'lanes': list.
 A list of lanes.
 For each list of one lane, there is only width index on the image.
   'run_time': list of float.
 The running time for each frame in the clip.
 The unit is millisecond.
 }